 where $\emph{\textbf{r}}$ is the adversarial perturbation added to the input $\emph{\textbf{x}}_0$ and $\Vert \cdot \Vert$ is an arbitrary norm of a vector.
 The second is to maximize the loss function for a target label with the magnitude of the adversarial perturbation being limited, that is,

 where $\mathcal{L}(\cdot, \cdot)$ is the loss function defined by the attacker and $\delta$ is the limit of the adversarial perturbation.
-Note that the loss function can be defined in different forms with respect to different problems.
+Note that the loss function can be defined in different forms concerning different problems.

-From (\ref{firstformulation}) and (\ref{secondformulation}), the objective function is either to minimize the injected perturbation or to maximize the deviation of the model output.
-This optimization problem is usually nonconvex as the ML model (e.g., NN) is complex.
-It is hard to find a closed-form solution for the adversarial example.
+From (\ref{firstformulation}) and (\ref{secondformulation}), the objective function is either to minimize the adversarial perturbation or to maximize the deviation of the model output.
+Normally, the above optimization problems are very complicated as the ML model (e.g., NN) is nonlinear and nonconvex.
+In \cite{Szegedy2013rss}, the adversarial attack on DNN is first introduced.

-As far as we know, NN is the most targeted ML model.
-In \cite{Szegedy2013rss}, the adversarial attack against the deep neural network (DNN) is first introduced.
 The fundamental finding is that the mapping relationship between the input and output of DNN is not continuous.
 Thus, a small and imperceptible perturbation added to the input can mislead the prediction or classification with a high probability.
-To date, plenty of works have been devoted to studying the evasion attack.
+To date, plenty of research has been devoted to studying the evasion attack.
 Most of them try to compute the adversarial perturbation accurately, efficiently, and free from being recognized, by solving problems (\ref{firstformulation}) and (\ref{secondformulation}).
-Algorithms are developed to make the generation process of adversarial examples more customized.
+Algorithms have been developed to make the generation of adversarial examples more customized.
 We introduce some famous algorithms in the following.

-\textbf{SA:} A least-effort attack is the scaling attack (SA) that modifies the input by multiplying the original input with a scaling factor, that is,
+\textbf{SA:} A least-effort attack is the SA that modifies the input by multiplying the original input with a scaling factor, that is,

 where $\tilde{\emph{\textbf{x}}}$ is the adversarial example, $\emph{\textbf{x}}$ is the original input, and $\bm{\lambda}$ is a vector of coefficients.